 With a 2/4 time signature, the traditional choro has three 16-bar parts (A, B, C) played in rondo.
 Inspired mainly by the polka style, the traditional form of choro appeared as AA BB A CC A and remained this way until the middle of the 20th century, when 2-part choros started to be accepted.
 “Apanhei-te Cavaquinho” (Ernesto Nazareth) and “Tico-Tico no Fubá” (Zequinha de Abreu) are typical examples of the 3-part form.

 Interestingly enough Ernesto Nazareth adds a transition segment before part C in some of his compositions, deviating from the above rule: “Escorregando,” “Nenê,” “Ranzinza” and “Ouro sobre Azul” are examples.

-Pixinguinha launches his choro “Carinhoso” with two parts in 1928, is critisized and does not achieve success at first.
+When Pixinguinha launched his two-part choro “Carinhoso” in 1928, he was criticized and did not achieve success at first.
 The rule “choro must have three parts” was strongly in force at that time.
-Carinhoso only experiences success when lyrics are added to the tune in 1937.
+“Carinhoso” only experienced success when lyrics were added to the tune in 1937.

-“Brasileirinho” by Waldir Azevedo (launched in 1949) reaches an stunning success in Brazil and overseas and definitely clears the way for breaking the taboo that choro must have 3 parts.
+“Brasileirinho” by Waldir Azevedo (released in 1949) was a stunning success in Brazil and overseas, and definitely cleared the way for breaking the taboo around two-part choros.